Recruiting KPIs: The 12 most important indicators

 The lower the costs, the more efficient the recruitment process.

 The cost-per-hire is calculated as the sum of internal and external recruiting costs divided by the number of new hires.
+An overview of the recruiting costs is also important to estimate and negotiate the required recruiting budget.

 If you keep exact accounts, you have a good basis for argumentation to get that last small change you need approved.